Atom-Learning/components/documentation/content/components.pagination.md

       It can also take in a `selectedPage` prop which allows the parent component to pass in a numerical value indicating which page the parent component is currently showing, if the `selectedPage` prop is not passed in, the `Pagination` component as an internal state to keep track of the current page, by default this state is set to the first page.

-      The `Pagination` component also takes in a `disabledPages` props which is an array of numbers, which indicate which pagination items should be disabled, and it also takes in a `indicatedPages` prop which is also an array of numbers to indicate which pagination item should be display a dot under the page number, which represents the page as completed.
+      The `Pagination` component also takes in a `disabledPages` props which is an array of numbers, which indicate which pagination items should be disabled, and it also takes in a `indicatedPages` prop which is also an array of numbers to indicate which pagination item should be highlighted in the accent colour, which represents the page as completed.

       # Examples